robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara put a ledger on the table one morning.

 Thick.
 Hard cover.
 The kind that you'd worry about offending if you dropped it.
-It claimed a spot between pincushion and shears, beside the tin of chalk, accompanied by a wooden stool that hadn't seen varnish in decades.
+It claimed a spot between pincushion and shears on the repairs table, beside the tin of chalk, accompanied by a wooden stool that hadn't seen varnish in decades.

 On the first page of the ledger Mara had already ruled headings in her angular hand.